Manage contexts with config policies

 Define the contexts allowed for a project

-There are many reasons why you may want to allow specific projects the use of only certain contexts.
+You may want to allow specific projects the use of only certain contexts.
 For example, you might want to only allow contexts that have EKS-related deployment keys to projects architected to be deployed on EKS using those keys.

 To achieve this, use the contexts_allowed_by_project_ids